BirdeeHub/nixCats-nvim/CONTRIBUTING.md

 First on the list is a way for building vscode debuggers not on nixpkgs.
 At least one of these should be merged into the main repo.

-Second is maybe telling neodev the config is in a different root dir so that it gets plugin library detection always?

-Third is 1 formatter/linter setup for 1 language, preferrable nix and/or lua
+second is 1 formatter/linter setup for 1 language, preferrable nix and/or lua

-4th is add motions to which key popup for <leader>y.
+third is add motions to which key popup for \<leader\>y.

 After that this repo will simply be recieving maintenance and be kept up to date.